certik/theoretical-physics/src/quantum/dft.rst

-the rest of $\epsilon_{xc}^{LD}$ is hidden in $\epsilon_c^{LD}(n)$ for which there doesn't exist an analytic formula, but the correlation energies are known exactly from quantum Monte Carlo (QMC) calculations by Ceperley and Alder\cite{pickett}.
+the rest of $\epsilon_{xc}^{LD}$ is hidden in $\epsilon_c^{LD}(n)$ for which there doesn't exist an analytic formula, but the correlation energies are known exactly from quantum Monte Carlo (QMC) calculations by Ceperley and Alder [pickett]_.
 The energies were fitted by Vosko, Wilkes and Nussair (VWN) with $\epsilon_c^{LD}(n)$ and they got accurate results with errors less than $0.05\rm\,mRy$ in $\epsilon_c^{LD}$, which means that $\epsilon_c^{LD}(n)$ is virtually known exactly.
 VWN result: